2015 Kuwait mosque bombing: Lawsuit against the Kuwaiti Government

+Execution of mastermind

+On 27 July 2023, the stateless man involved in the logistics of the attack was executed by hanging.
+He was hanged alongside a group of other people.

 Response

 Local

-All segments of Kuwaiti society supposedly released statements condemning the attack.
 Kuwait's Emir came to the location of the incident after a short period of time.
 He was warned that it was dangerous for him to get out, to which he replied "Those are my children".
 The Mosque's administration released a statement one day after the attack, condemning it and showing appreciation to the Emir for coming, and offering their condolences to the Emir, the Crown Prince, and the families of the martyrs.
 The Prime Minister, Sheikh Jaber al-Mubarak al-Sabah, visited the wounded and condemned the attack, saying, "This incident targets our internal front, our national unity.
 But this is too difficult for them and we are much stronger than that."
 The country's Minister of Justice and Islamic Affairs, Yaqoub Al-Sanea, called the attack "a terrorist and criminal act that threatens our security and targets our national unity".
 The Emir ordered re-construction of the mosque, although a few days before a Sunni business owner said his company is ready to do it for free.